Still Confused

 Speaking purely about the election, it is a slight exaggeration to say that even if ordinary people like you and me become the president or governor in the United States, American society will still maintain orderly operation.
 In fact, many times the winner in an election will not be the man of destiny who is heroic and courageous and saves all sentient beings, but the eloquent person who talks vigorously and grandstands.
 The operation of Western society is based on rules and emphasizes playing the game by the rules, that is, acting in accordance with the law.
 Public power is greatly restricted, and society will not be subject to violent ups and downs due to the personal factors of elected person.
 However, at the same time, problems of low efficiency arise.

 In the final analysis, the rules that limit public power are made by people.
-Not long ago, a mainstream media outlet in the United States mentioned that limiting presidential terms became law in the last century, and proposals to limit congressional terms have appeared several times, but they have all come to nothing.
+Not long ago, a mainstream media outlet in the United States mentioned that limiting presidential terms became law in the past century, and proposals to limit congressional terms have appeared several times, but they have all come to nothing.
 We can also see the weakness of human nature here.
 It is relatively easy for legislators to restrict others, but when it comes to promulgating legal provisions to restrict themselves, most people will tacitly walk around.
 On the other hand, the highlight is that at least among those hundreds of politicians, there are still some who can sound a discordant note that directly faces the frailties of human nature.
 Beyond paying attention to the presidential election, voters have no more energy and time to know about congressional candidates in depth.
 Therefore, the demented elderly people on Capitol Hill are comparable to those in the White House.
 In a sense, the lack of a mechanism to abdicate in favor of talents is tantamount to hindering social progress.

 In the 1980s and 1990s of the last century, Chinese society once complained about governing by old people, and today's United States is even worse.
 Alas, the memories came back.
 At that time, I was still young.
 Like my peers, I yearned for the United States, being told that country was governed by elites.
 Of course, people's thoughts will change as they age.
 There is a saying: If you don't believe in communism before the age of thirty, you have no conscience; if you still believe in communism after the age of thirty, you have no brains.

 When I first came to the United States when I was young, I was frustrated about not being able to have fun with my friends.
-Maybe I am really old because now I feel that the life is as peaceful as I want.
+Maybe really growing old already, now I feel that the life is as peaceful as I want.
 The noise caused by square dancing in China is deeply disgusting because you can't hide from it.
 It’s also disgusting that some residents play their audios unscrupulously.
 I asked several neighbors how they were coping, and they told me to close the windows and turn on the TV, which meant that they were forcing themselves to partially offset the impact of the environment.
 The police complained that they had no cure.
 I was thinking that if the police in the United States said they were unable to do anything, then in a distracted state, I might use a gun to solve the problem myself.
-Looking at it from another perspective, just because everyone has a gun, nobody dare to influence others unscrupulously.
+Looking at it from another perspective, right because everyone has a gun, nobody dare to influence others unscrupulously.

 Comparing the two, life in the United States can avoid some grievances.
 In fact, it is just a small wish of not being disturbed.
 As for the democratic election of the president, I am not particularly attracted to it, partly because the United States implements the Electoral College system, and California is not a swing state, so the urgency to vote is not strong.
 Regarding those comments on the Internet that curse square dancing, I can sympathize with the helplessness and resentment.
 The noise of square dancing comes from the private sector, and in order to deal with the official network blocking, I had to spend extra money to use VPN software.
 Chinese people may think it's making a mountain of a molehill.
 The fact is for people who ever lived overseas, Google is a necessity in life, while China's Baidu is totally unmatchable.